imponenm/SpeakPrecisely-JS/README.md

 # SpeakPrecisely SDK

-Real-time speech transcription and translation SDK.
+Real-time speech transcription and translation Javscript SDK.

+### iOS, Android, and Websockets

+If you'd like to implement on iOS, Android, or directly via websocket, please view our [API reference](https://docs.speakprecisely.com/docs/transcribe) instead.

 ## Installation